North Texas Garden Railroad Club – Objective

 The objective of the organization shall be:

-• To promote and expand the hobby of Garden Railroading.
+• To educate and expand the knowledge of garden railroading.

 Board Members